dilaura-exp/OneOfUnity2019/README.md

 This package is an adaptation of the amazing [OneOf](https://github.com/mcintyre321/OneOf/tree/master) library.
 If you find this package useful please check out the original and give it a star!

+## Fork Notes

+The original package only support C# 8.0, which is used in Unity 2020.2 or newer.
+In this version, a traditional switch case is used in order to be compatible with C# 7.3, which is used by Unity 2019 and Unity 2020.1.
+This may work with 2018 in C# 7.3.
+However, this has not yet been tested in Unity 2018.

 ## Getting started

 ### Installation